Man cave: Design

 According to several sources, the general architectural and design trend of the early 2000s was for men to take traditionally male-only spaces, and equip them with masculine aesthetic choices.
 Man cave accessories include refrigerators, vending machines, putting greens, kegerators, giant TVs, musical instruments and gear, pool tables, boxing rings, entertainment centers, bars, and sports memorabilia such as trophies.
 Upscale sports-themed furnishings are available to outfit a man cave.
 The room may be large enough to accommodate a big screen television, often used for watching sports games with male friends.

 In the book Where Men Hide, which Publishers Weekly described as an affable but only "sometimes thought provoking" guide, author James Twitchell and photographer Ken Ross explored areas where men like to be alone.
 According to Twitchell, some public male-only spaces, such as the barbershop, are declining and being replaced by spaces such as the "grimy garage."
 The book suggests that "men make their own spaces for good or ill."

 Twitchell focused on communal man cave spaces such as male-only groups in megachurches, possibly a modern-day replacement for declining attendance at male-only clubs such as Masonic lodges.
 Twitchell noted that some anthropologists have speculated that these spots are a place for men to bond before hunting or war, and where they can "smoke or fart" and tell the "same jokes over and over again."

 One man redecorated his space to look like a replica model of the bridge of the Starship Enterprise from the TV show Star Trek, while another man spent over two years and $120,000 to make his man cave into a Batcave.

 Garages have typically been a male space since they "present a guy with an opportunity to disappear for hours while never leaving the premises."
 In 2007, it was common for men to "lavish time, money and attention on fixing this spot up", with the intention of making it more welcoming.

 Counterparts

 Women have created similar spaces in which they can relax and pursue hobbies.
-These have been referred to as "she-sheds" and "girl-caves".
+These have been referred to as "she-sheds", "girl-caves", and rarely, "woman-caves".
 Some analysts have described the manosphere as an online counterpart to the man-cave.